zhcet-amu/zhcet-web/README.md

 From here, you need to remember the name of database you created, the username and password of the user who has privilege on the database.

-> For Windows users, please refer to [this](https://dev.mysql.com/doc/refman/5.7/en/windows-installation.html) for installation instructions.
-All MySQL instructions are same for both operating systems
+> For Windows users, please refer to [this](http://www.postgresqltutorial.com/install-postgresql/) for installation instructions.
+All PostgreSQL instructions are same for both operating systems

 ### Feature Requirements

+*These configurations are optional*

 There are some additional requirements of the project to enable some features which are optional and not required to run the project, but will throw Runtime Error if they are used: